lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 2A - Objective(s) of this step of the analysis.
-The goal is to use Trimmomatic to trim the raw reads so as to remove the problematic first ten bases of each read, reduce adapter content, improve reverse read quality, and do an overall trimming via sliding window.
+The goal of this step is to use Trimmomatic to trim the raw reads in order to remove the problematic first ten bases of each read, reduce adapter content, improve reverse read quality, and improve read quality scores via sliding window trimming.

-Review trimmed PE files in FastQC to ensure Trim achieved aims as intended.
+Additionally, the trimmed paired-end reads files will be compared with pre-trim raw reads files using FastQC to ensure that the clean achieved above aims as intended.

 ## 2B - Files involved.